MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-boards-bugtrend.md

 ### Modify report format visuals

 - To modify format elements of the report, choose the **Format your visual** (paintbrush) icon and modify one or more available settings.
+For example, you can modify the line colors used in the trend chart.

 	:::image type="content" source="media/reports-boards/bug-trends-change-color.png" alt-text="Screenshot of Power BI Format visual selections for Bug trends report. ":::